-Dr. Russell J. Quaglia is recognized globally as a pioneer in the field of education, known for his unwavering dedication to student aspirations and student voice.
-Described by national news media as America's foremost authority on the development and achievement of student aspirations, Dr. Quaglia's innovative work is evidenced by an extensive library of research-based publications, prominent international speaking appearances, and a successfully growing list of aspirations ventures.
+Dr. Russell J. Quaglia is a globally recognized pioneer in the field of education, known for his unwavering dedication to fostering voice and aspirations in schools.
+Dr. Quaglia has been described by news media as America's foremost authority on the development and achievement of student voice and aspirations.
+His innovative work is evidenced by an extensive library of research-based publications, prominent international speaking appearances, and a successfully growing list of aspirations ventures.

-In addition to founding and leading the Quaglia Institute for Student Aspirations, Dr. Quaglia is the Chief Academic Officer of the Student Engagement Trust, a nonprofit organization based in the United Kingdom.
-He also founded and currently chairs the Aspirations Academies Trust, a sponsor of primary and secondary academies in the United Kingdom built upon his aspirations research.
+In addition to founding and leading the Quaglia Institute for Student Aspirations and the Teacher Voice & Aspirations International Center, Dr. Quaglia also founded and currently chairs the Aspirations Academies Trust (AAT).
+AAT is a sponsor of primary and secondary academies in England built upon Dr. Quaglia's aspirations research.

-Dr. Quaglia earned his bachelor's degree at Assumption College, a master of arts degree in economics from Boston College, and master of education and doctorate degrees from Columbia University, specializing in the area of organizational theory and behavior.
+Dr. Quaglia earned his bachelor's degree at Assumption College, a master's degree in economics from Boston College, and master of education and doctorate degrees from Columbia University, specializing in the area of organizational theory and behavior.
 He has been awarded numerous honorary doctorates in humanitarian services for his dedication to students.
-Dr. Quaglia's work has also led him to serve on national and international committees, reflecting his passion for ensuring that students' voices are always heard, honored, and acted upon.
+Dr. Quaglia's work has also led him to serve on several national and international committees, reflecting his passion for ensuring that student and teacher voices are always heard, honored, and acted upon.